- TD Canada Trust Small Business Survey reveals the top challenges and

 order to help provide relevant advice for entrepreneurs.
 The survey found that

-27% of Atlantic Canada's respondents lose sleep worrying about cash flow while
+more than one-quarter of respondents lose sleep worrying about cash flow while

 "We encourage small business owners to meet with their local Small